-Our senior debt and line of credit consist of variable rate borrowings.
+Our senior debt and line of credit consists of variable rate borrowings.
+We categorize borrowings under the credit agreement and line of credit as Level 2 in the fair value hierarchy.
 The carrying value of these borrowings approximate fair value because the applicable interest rates are adjusted frequently based on short-term market rates.